is0sceles/Recall/README.md

-# ToDo - is an android app for basic todo items management.
+# Remember is an android app for basic to-do items management.

-# functionality - CRUD.
+# Functionality - CRUD.